View this document as: a single page | multiple pages.

 Continuously Evaluate and Improve

 To address the shifting environment in which they operate and more rapidly address service capability gaps, organizations SHALL implement a continuous evaluation and improvement program that leverages input from end users who have interacted with the identity management system as well as performance metrics for the online service.
 This program SHALL be documented, including the metrics that are collected, the sources of data required to enable performance evaluation, and the processes in place for taking timely actions based on the continuous improvement process.
-This program and its effectiveness SHOULD be assessed on a defined basis to ensure that outcomes are being achieved and that programs are addressing issues in a timely manner.
+This program and its effectiveness SHOULD be assessed on a regular basis to ensure that outcomes are being achieved and that programs are addressing issues in a timely manner.

 Additionally, organizations SHALL monitor the evolving threat landscape to stay informed of the latest threats and fraud tactics.
 Organizations SHALL regularly assess the effectiveness of current security measures and fraud detection capabilities against the latest threats and fraud tactics.